 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-- A red, warm, swollen area on your skin
+- A red, warm, swollen area on your child's skin

 - Pain when the area is touched

-- Bumps or blisters (abscess) that may drain pus
+- Red spots, bumps, or blisters that may drain pus

 - Bumpy, raised skin that feels like an orange peel